jquorning/Sigrid/README.md

-# TBA

-TBA is the working title of the new TBA programming language
+# The Sigrid Programming Language

-The thriving TBA community is thrilled to receive the new version when it arrives.
+The thriving Sigrid community is thrilled to receive the new version when it arrives.

 Some of the key features are: